Predicting with Confidence on Unseen Distributions: Experiments

 In addition to understanding which approaches work best overall, we are also interested in understanding which, if any, situations our approach fails to improve performance.

-In Figure \ref{fig:easy-nat}, we explore the results from Figure \ref{fig:arch_natural}, but look into the differences in performance over each of the natural distribution shift datasets.
-We look at average error across our model sets for the baseline $AC$ method and our best performing approach $DoC$.
+In Figure \ref{fig:easy-nat}, we examine average error over all models for the baseline $AC$ and our best performing approach $DoC$ over each dataset of natural distribution shift.
 We see that for some distributions, \textit{Vid Robust} and \textit{V2 Top}, $AC$ does a good job at predicting model accuracy with $<5\%$ error.
-Other distribution shifts, ImageNet-Rendition and ImageNet-Sketch, have much higher magnitudes of error.
-Encouragingly our approach $DoC$ reduces error by close to $50\%$ across all forms of natural distribution shift.
+Other distribution shifts, ImageNet-Rendition and ImageNet-Sketch, the baseline has a much higher magnitude of error.
+Encouragingly our approach $DoC$ reduces error by close to $50\%$ across each form of natural distribution shift.
 The results from Figure \ref{fig:easy-nat} indicate that it is harder to predict accuracy in the face of certain forms of distribution shift; even after calibration the best average error for ImageNet-Sketch, and ImageNet-Rendition datasets is still higher than the baseline $AC$ error on the remaining distributions.
 It is worth noting that not all images in ImageNet-Rendition and Sketch are natural photos which may present a more challenging form of shift than the other datasets which are comprised exclusively of natural photography.

-\paragraph{Model Specific Performance.} In Figure \ref{fig:imagenet-models-perf}, we further examine how our approach generalizes across different model architectures to understand under what circumstances we can expect to see performance improvements with our approach.
-We see that $DoC$ improves model performance for every model variant, with the exception of Augmix-DeepAugment (AM-DeepAug).
-Furthermore, we observe a steep decline in the relative magnitude of improvement offered from our $DoC$ approach as it is evaluated over models, which have attempted to account for synthetic corruptions in their training process (Augmix, DeepAugment, AM-DeepAugment).
-AM-DeepAugment, as well as related models Augmix and DeepAugment were developed in order to improve robustness to the synthetic distribution shifts which were used to train our regressor.
-As these models were exposed to forms of ImageNet-C corruptions during their training process, and these corruptions are not replicated in our comparison between the $B$ base dataset and the calibration datasets $C$, it is likely that our measured distances with respect to these models are off as a result.
+\textbf{Model Specific Performance.} In Figure \ref{fig:imagenet-models-perf}, we examine how our approach performs on natural distributions for each model architecture and see that $DoC$ improves performance for every model variant except Augmix-DeepAugment (AM-DeepAug).
+Furthermore, we observe a steep decline in the magnitude of improvement offered from our $DoC$ approach as it is evaluated over models which incorporate synthetic corruptions into the training process (Augmix, AM-DeepAugment).
+As we do not replicated the corruptions present in the Augmix training process when comparing between the $B$ base dataset and the calibration datasets $C$, it is likely that our measured distances with respect to these models are off as a result.
 For all models not trained with these robustness interventions, our $DoC$ significantly improves the ability to predict accuracy over unseen natural distribution shifts.